 ggplot(aes(Temp, RH, z = Temp_error)) +

-labs(title = "Difference between calculated temperature vs actual",
+labs(title = "Difference between calculated and actual temperature",

 theme_bw()